cloudfoundry/summit-training-classes/cloud-native/site/content/labs/eureka.md

 The browser app uses Eureka to identify instances of our people service.
 It uses the <a href="https://github.com/Netflix/ribbon" target="_blank">Ribbon</a> support built into <a href="http://cloud.spring.io/spring-cloud-netflix/" target="_blank">Spring Cloud Netflix</a> to provide client side load balancing.
 The browser app also leverages <a href="https://github.com/Netflix/feign" target="_blank">Feign</a> support which makes writing HTTP clients in java simple.

-> NOTE: PWS trial accounts are limited to 2GB, not enough capacity to scale our people-service instances.
+> NOTE: Swisscom trial accounts are limited to 3GB, we have enough capacity to scale our people-service instances.

 ## Deploying Eureka